 Ewing sarcoma is a rare type of cancer.
 It’s most common in children and teens between

-the ages 10 and 19.
-It usually grows in bone, but it can also grow in soft tissue
+ages 10 and 19.
+It often grows in bone, but it can also grow in soft tissue that’s

 Ewing sarcoma most often grows in:

-in the DNA of the cells.
-These changes are not passed on from parents to children.
+DNA of the cells.
+These changes aren't passed on from parents to children.
+They happen

 What are the symptoms of Ewing sarcoma in a child?

-The symptoms of Ewing sarcoma can be like other health conditions.
-Make sure your
+The symptoms of Ewing sarcoma can be like other, more common health conditions.
+Make

 How is Ewing sarcoma in children diagnosed in a child?